lisheng1989/idilia-streaming-plugin/README.md

 # idilia-streaming-plugin

-Streaming plugin for Janus WebRTC Gateway v0.1.1 based on orginal streaming plugin.
+Streaming plugin for <b>Janus WebRTC Gateway v0.1.1</b> based on orginal streaming plugin.
 This streaming plugin incorporates GStreamer Multimedia Framework at the backend.
 It supports all kinds of media input starting from local files and ending wit rtsp.

 ## Building instructions